MirzaBeig/Anime-Speed-Lines/README.md

 ### URP

-Instead of attaching a script to the camera, add _CustomRenderPassFeature_ to your URP Renderer pipelines asset and assign the material there.
+Instead of attaching a script to the camera, add _CustomRenderPassFeature_ to your URP pipeline asset renderer and assign the material there.
+Alternatively, you can use the included URP pipeline asset under _Mirza Beig/Anime Speed Lines/Rendering/_.

 ![image](https://user-images.githubusercontent.com/37354140/151699803-cb90fed7-b244-4709-b106-e6c24435166a.png)